kaiwood/vscode-center-editor-window/README.md

 # Center Editor Window

-This extension centers your editor window at the current cursor position.
-Default shortcut is `Ctrl+L`.
+Center the active editor around the current cursor position.

+Run `Center Editor Window` from the command palette, or press `Ctrl+L`.

 ![Centering the window](images/vscode-center-editor-window.gif)